-- Happiness/Positive Thinking
+- Happiness/Positive Thinking •

+- Body Modification Capital Punishment

-- Media/Video Game Influenceon Violence
+- Media/Video Game Influence

+- Child Abuse

+- Gun Control

-- Obesity
+- on Violence Obesity

 - Parenting Styles

-- Politics
+- Politics •

 - Professional Athlete Salaries

 - Religion/Religious Issues

-- Same-Sex Marriage
+- Same-Sex Marriage •

 - Serial Killers

 The topic you choose may require some discussion of the issues above, but your paper should not focus on them.
 Discuss this with me if your topic veers toward these issues.
 If you have an idea that you think takes a very unique perspective on one of the topics above, ask me about it.
 The worst I could say is no, and I might say yes.